 While promoting Farmageddon in South Africa, I visited Boulders Beach along the Cape Peninsula, where a colony of African penguins had recently set up home near to residential houses.
 I was struck by a display board listing the ‘threats’ to the species, which included “reduction of penguin food supply by commercial fishing”.
 This revealed to me that the competition between farm animals and people for food had now been extended to marine wildlife, and urged me to investigate how many other species are being driven to the brink of extinction by industrial farming.

 Most people are aware that many animals are threatened by extinction, but few realise that there is a direct link with consumer demand for cheap meat.

 Published by Bloomsbury, this book is a wake-up call exposing factory farming as one of the most pressing issues of our time; responsible for unparalleled food waste, damage to our health and the countryside, and the biggest cause of animal cruelty on the planet.

 Also available soon is Farmageddon in Pictures, the infographic edition of Farmageddon – delivered in handy, bite-sized pieces.
 Stuffed full of interesting infographics and facts, it asks all the important questions.
 Because what are the consequences of putting profits before people?

-Pre-order your copy of Dead Zone: Where the Wild Things Were Coming soon: a tour of some of the world’s most iconic and endangered species, and what we can do to save them.Read more »
+Order your copy of Dead Zone: Where the Wild Things Were A global tour of some of the world’s most iconic and endangered species, and what we can do to save them.Read more »

 Compassion in World Farming campaigns to end factory farming.
 My new book, Dead Zone, explores the links between factory farming and the demise of our iconic wildlife, and what we can do to save it.